-Diversity, Inclusion and Multicultural Education (ODIME) + LGBTQ Resources offer three trainings currently.
-Since our offices merged into one just on short year ago we are working behind the scenes to streamline our registration processes.
-In the mean time, our three training tracks all have separate registration processes.
-The three training tracks are:
+Diversity, Inclusion and Multicultural Education (ODIME) + LGBTQ Resources offer four trainings currently., all with separate registration processes.
+The four training tracks are:

 Please keep in mind that we provide resources and trainings to the entire campus.
 All workshop request must be submitted at least two (2) weeks prior to the proposed date.